 Prompts State has no update to report (Place an X) State response 11.2.3 The state is working on other initiatives related to SUD or OUD Block SAPT Grant, SB755, SOR Grants, Opioid Overdose response with Public Health.
 11.2.4 The initiatives described above are related to the SUD or OUD demonstration (The state should note similarities and differences from the SUD demonstration) All initiatives are focused on improving access to care and reducing overdose and overdose related deaths.
 The population covered under the initiatives are different1115 Waiver Medicaid, other indigent or non- Medicaid covered services and support (such as Harm Reduction, Housing, infrastructure, room and board, etc.) 12.
 SUD demonstration evaluation update 12.1 Narrative information 12.1.1 Provide updates on SUD evaluation work and timeline.
 The appropriate content will depend on when this report is due to CMS and the timing for the demonstration.
 There are specific requirements per Code of Federal Regulations (CFR) for annual reports.
 See report template instructions for more details.
-External evaluation plan was submitted to CMS and Oregon is awaiting response and approval.
-Draft contract with external review organization is underway.
-12.1.2 Provide status updates on deliverables related to the demonstration evaluation and indicate whether the expected timelines are being met and/or if there are any real or anticipated barriers in achieving the goals and timeframes agreed to in the STCs External evaluation plan was submitted to CMS and Oregon is awaiting response and approval.
-Contracting continues to be underway but there is not an anticipated delay with meeting the timelines of the STCs.
+External evaluation is under way and first round of qualitative interview questions have been drafted and reviewed, as the evaluators are beginning to contact providers to get their engagement in the process.
+The external evaluators are on track to meet their first report deadline.
+12.1.2 Provide status updates on deliverables related to the demonstration evaluation and indicate whether the expected timelines are being met and/or if there are any real or anticipated barriers in achieving the goals and timeframes agreed to in the STCs External evaluation is under way and first round of qualitative interview questions have been drafted and reviewed, as the evaluators are beginning to contact providers to get their engagement in the process.
+The external evaluators are on track to meet their first report deadline.

-Prompts State has no update to report (Place an X) State response 12.1.3 List anticipated evaluation-related deliverables related to this demonstration and their due dates The evaluation plan has not yet been approved by CMS; however, our expectation is the Evaluator will deliver Mid-Point Assessment, Interim and Summative Evaluation Reports that are meaningful and accessible to the primary audiences for the evaluation.
+Prompts State has no update to report (Place an X) State response 12.1.3 List anticipated evaluation-related deliverables related to this demonstration and their due dates The Evaluation was approved by CMS, and our expectation is the Evaluator will deliver Mid-Point Assessment, Interim and Summative Evaluation Reports that are meaningful and accessible to the primary audiences for the evaluation.
 Given the six-month time lag for maturation of claims/encounters data and the time needed to analyze these data, we anticipate that the reports will cover results for the following time periods: The Mid-Point Assessment Report due to CMS in December 2023 will include results through June 2022.
 The Interim Report due to CMS in July 2025 will include results through December 2023 The Summative Report due to CMS in September 2027 will present results through December 2025.
 We anticipate that each report will contain a large volume of quantitative results, including descriptive statistics, data trends over time, change associated with the waiver as identified by regression analysis, and results for subgroups.
 The reports will use visual presentations to convey this information quickly and concisely and enable readers to explore the data.
 To provide context and help explain results, the reports will draw on information from Oregon's quarterly monitoring reports to CMS and other background documents as needed.
-13. Other demonstration reporting13.1 General reporting requirements 13.1.1 The state reports changes in its implementation of the demonstration that might necessitate a change to approved STCs, implementation plan, or monitoring protocol Implementation of ASAM tools and Provider to Client ratios may see some delay in full implementation due to COVID, funding and workforce issues.
-SMEs are currently assessing any changes that might take place in DY2.